awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-console-manual.md

 1. In **Description**, enter a description\.

-1. Choose a pipeline definition **Source**\.
+1. <a name="step_cjr_wb4_4q"></a>Choose a pipeline definition **Source**\.
 You can use a template, import an existing JSON\-based pipeline definition from your local file system or an Amazon S3 bucket, or create a pipeline interactively on the Architect page\.

    Templates provide common scenarios encountered in AWS Data Pipeline\.
 You can customize a template to fit your needs by filling out the associated parameter values\.
 **Note**